DhrithiPai/788408_BugBounty/Frontend/Color_picker/README.md

 Lisa set out to make a color picker memory game.
 After coding seamlessly for a few hours, she finally hit several hurdles slowing down her progress.
 Can you help her get past them?

 ## What does this project do?
-Its a color picker project wherein the you have to guess the right color shown on the tile based on the RGB values.
+Its a color picker project wherein you have to guess the right color shown on the tile based on the RGB values.

 - The Demo video of the actual bug-free working website can be found [here](https://www.youtube.com/watch?v=oOTQyiusmGg).